 During the race there are aid posts approximately every 3 miles each staffed by a marshal who can provide refreshments.
 Doctors are also available at some aid posts to provide medical cover.

 Any doctor who wishes to join the volunteer medical team should initially contact the race director (firstname.lastname@example.org).
-The medical team is then selected by the appointed chief medical office.
+The medical team is then selected by the appointed chief medical officer.

 Insurance which covers trekking and racing is compulsory.
 This must cover emergency helicopter evacuation, medical treatment in Kathmandu and repatriation.
 We shall provide details of recommended companies and organisations.
-Bufo Ventures Ltd. has insurance for public liability and professional indemnity which also covers the volunteer trek leaders.
+The organiser has insurance for public liability and professional indemnity which also covers the volunteer trek leaders.